HeartWise-AI/ecg-ai-af-mhi/README.md

 ## Using Docker

 The recommended way to run this code is to use docker.
+The model makes predictions from MUSE XML ECG files.
+You need to first prepare your input files by putting them in the `./xml-data` directory

 ### Build docker image
 ```